Pantheon-Labs/Software-Engineer-I/README.md

 On a file upload to the input field, a request for a presigned URL is made.
 The URL is returned, along with a custom ID for the file you are going to upload.
 This is done to prevent files with duplicate names being overwritten.
 User uploads the file to S3 directly which triggers a lambda function.
 It checks the file size and if it's over 1mb, it deletes it.

+Note 1: We're not actually checking for appropriate file types, just size.. even with signed POSTs, [there are ways to get around it](https://zaccharles.medium.com/s3-uploads-proxies-vs-presigned-urls-vs-presigned-posts-9661e2b37932).
+Just.. upload an image (.jpeg, .jpg, .png) pls :)

 The function pushes valid files into EventBridge, which triggers a step function workflow.
 This workflow does a few things:

 1. Detect labels in the image